Measure Implementation

 Is this measure possible in your Member State under International Judicial Cooperation?

 Yes.
-The judicial authority (usually a prosecutor) may provide (and receive) information or evidence from criminal proceedings conducted in another Member State without a request for an assistance, if it believes that it may be utilized in criminal proceedings in the receiving Member State.
+The judicial authority (usually a prosecutor) may provide (and receive) information or evidence from criminal proceedings without a request for an assistance from another Member State, if it is believed that it may be utilized in criminal proceedings in the receiving Member State.

 Legal Framework